-The defined benefit pension schemes operated by WPD are, with very limited exception, closed to new members.
+In March 2010 WPD South Wales and WPD South West announced that, with very limited exceptions, its defined benefit pension plan would be closed to new members.
 A defined contribution scheme is being offered to new employees instead.
 As time elapses, this will reduce WPD's exposure associated with defined benefit pension plans.